kenba/icao-wgs84-rs/README.md

 the auxiliary sphere.

-This library uses the correspondence between geodesics on an ellipsoid and great-circles on the auxiliary sphere and 3D vectors to calculate:
+This library uses the correspondence between geodesics on an ellipsoid and great-circles on the auxiliary sphere together with 3D vectors to calculate:

 - the initial azimuth and length of a geodesic between two positions;
 - the along track distance and across track distance of a position relative to a geodesic;